|

 letter begins with, “the apostles and elders, your brothers”.

-are, the apostles, the elders, and the brothers, or the rest of the
+They are the apostles, the elders, and the brothers, or the rest of

 letter was not just written to the church in Verse